strawberry-graphql/strawberry/docs/integrations/sanic.md

 ## get_root_value

-`get_root_value` allows to provide a custom root value for your schema, this is probably not used a lot but it might be useful in certain situations.
+By overriding `GraphQLView.get_root_value` you can provide a custom root value for your schema.
+This is probably not used a lot but it might be useful in certain situations.

 Here's an example: